 MBBS Seats In India

-The cut-off marks for MBBS seats in India for the general category is 50% and for SC/ST/OBC categories, it is 40%.
-There is vast competition for the MBBS entrance examination due to the number of seats for colleges in India that provide the MBBS course is very low and the number of candidates is high.
-It is necessary for the students to score high ranks in order to get admission in top MBBS colleges in India.
+The cut-off mark for MBBS seats in India for the general category is 50%, and for SC/ST/OBC categories, it is 40%.
+There is vast competition for the MBBS entrance examination due to the number of seats for colleges in India that provide the MBBS course is shallow, and the number of candidates is high.
+The students must score high ranks in order to get admission to top MBBS colleges in India.

 Eligibility to get MBBS seat in India

-- The candidates who have passed 12 exams with physics, chemistry, and biology are eligible to get a seat into the MBBS course.
+The candidates who have passed 12 exams in physics, chemistry, and biology are eligible to get a seat in the MBBS course.

-- The candidates should have completed 17 years as on 31st December of the year of admission.
+The candidates should have completed 17 years as of 31st December of the year of admission.

 Entrance examinations to get MBBS seats in India